fpivetti/Spring-Data-Redis-Cache/README.md

 Important parts of the preceding code:

 * We set the **type** parameter to **redis**, meaning that our application will automatically make the necessary configurations to use Redis as the cache provider.
 * When running without Docker using the default Spring profile, the Redis database is expected to be reachable on **localhost:6379**.
 * Setting the log level for **org.springframework.cache** to **TRACE** will allow us to see which cache statements are executed in the log.
 * When running inside Docker using the Spring profile, docker, the Redis database is expected to be reachable on **redis:6379**.

 ### Adding Redis Configuration class

 To enable Spring Redis cache in the product composite microservice, we have to add some configuration.
-To do that we create a class named _RedisCacheConfig.java_ under the config folder so that the necessary Redis settings can be detected by Spring and seen as a Spring component.
+To do that we create a class named _RedisCacheConfig_ under the config folder so that the necessary Redis settings can be detected by Spring and seen as a Spring component.
 ```
 @EnableCaching